About Local Government

 Council's vision is to have 'Healthy people thriving in a safe, vibrant and sustainable community'.

-There are nine outcomes Council aims to achieve to make the vision a reality.
+There are three key outcomes Council aims to achieve to make the vision a reality.
 They are: